mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

     - You can reset package caches by going to `File -> Packages -> Reset Package Caches`
 1. If this is not the first time you run the script, make sure to also update package versions.
 This forces Xcode to pull the latest changes in the `rust-components-swift` branch.
     - You can update package versions by going to `File -> Packages -> Update To Latest Package Versions`
+    - If this step fails, it's possible that the `Reset Package Caches` step above left some cruft behind.
+You can force this step by manually removing  `~/Library/Caches/org.swift.swiftpm` and `~/Library/Developer/Xcode/DerivedData/Client-{some-long-string}`
 1. Once the above steps are done, attempt building firefox ios.
 If you face problems, feel free to [contact us](../index.md#contact-us)

 ### Disabling local development